jshmrsn/botfarm/README.md

 - Decouple game simulations and agent technology stacks via an HTTP API, so that your agent can be built with your preferred technology stack.

-- Allow one or more players to connect to the game worlds so they can interact both with agents and other players in real time.
+- Allow one or more players to connect to the game worlds, so they can interact both with agents and other players in real time.

-- Strive to maintain high code quality and maintainability of the game simulation so that it can be extended or remixed for various research use cases.
-For starters, both client and simulation server should be written in type-safe languages (Kotlin/Typescript), even if generative agents are written in more dynamic languages (e.g. python).
+- Prioritize maintainability, code quality, and game development best practices of the game simulation code base, so that it can be extended or remixed for various research use cases.

 ## Motivations
 - Research whether or not virtually embodying generative agents allows them to be more convincingly intelligent compared to disembodied agents (e.g. chat bots and virtual assistants).